Home Academics Undergraduate Majors

 In Europe and in the new European Union, German is the second language of choice after English.

-Anyone who wishes to deal with the European Community in terms of day-to-day commerce, politics, science, and industry is best advised to know German.
-We offer a variety of courses that incorporate literature, linguistics and culture into the study of the German language, and we strongly encourage students to study abroad.
+Anyone who wishes to deal with the European Community in day-to-day commerce, politics, science and industry can make the greatest impact with a proficiency in German.
+We incorporate literature, linguistics and culture into the study of the German language, and we strongly encourage students to study abroad.

 Learn more than just a language